zhangxin840/tomato5/README.md

 All services run on the cloud, without any server of its own.

 Front-end part of this system is just static files hosted on Google's CDN.
-The web app will talk directly to the Realtime Database of Firebase.
+The web app talks directly to the Realtime Database of Firebase.

 The whole account system, including login UI, is also provided by Firebase.